 Using a layout

 Right now, your page outputs raw HTML with no <head>, no stylesheet, no navigation.
 Every real page needs a shared layout.
-The next lesson teaches you how to wrap pages in a layout template using App::render().
+The next nine Foundations lessons cover the request lifecycle, routing, and the response model that makes layouts work; Lesson 13 (Layouts & Components) teaches you how to wrap pages in a layout template using App::render().

 Here's a preview — this is how most pages in ZealPHP apps look: